 Poems and readings for carol services and other Christmas events, widely used in the UK and elsewhere.
 Free of charge for any not-for-profit event or publication.

-See here for more information about permissions.
+for more information about permissions.

-I've created these for the carol service at St John's, West Ealing, London, most years since 1988.
+created for the carol service at St John's, West Ealing, London, from 1988 to 2019.